rafaelqueiroz89/production-ready-api-with-docker/README.md

 - [x] Application logging
 - [x] Application metrics
-- [ ] Authentication
 - [x] API client
 - [x] Build script / CI
-- [ ] Performance testing
 - [x] Data storage

-I haven't done the Authentication part and the performance testing (although there is a Mediator pipeline to measure the beginning and the end of each request).